kmalgaber/tasker/README.md

 ## Horizon

 Horizon is a queue management system for Laravel applications.
-Queues are used to index tasks in the background for full text search functionality.
+This project uses queues to index tasks in the background for full text search functionality.
 You can access the dashboard at `https://tasker.test/horizon`.